Deso-PK/make-trust-irrelevant/README.md

 Governed effects include effects reached through normal system-call-driven operating-system behavior, but KERNHELM's architectural unit is the **effect being governed**, not merely a numbered syscall.

 The wall must own the final verdict.

+This is the distinction between observing an AI agent at runtime and **runtime enforcement of the machine effect itself**.

 ---